Windows NT/2K/XP vs *NIX

 Related web sites

-FreeBSD web site (get it if you want *nix)
+FreeBSD web site (get it if you want a good UNIX-like OS)

 SAMBA web site (for Windows networking)